 First, we need to settle on a common ground and eliminate fantasies:

 - Everything that exists, is inside Nature.
 By definition, there’s nothing supernatural.
-Consequently, nothing will defy Physical laws.
+Consequently, nothing in Taijiquan (Tai Chi) is thought to defy Physical laws.

 - Specially in Taijiquan (Tai Chi), where naturalness is the first principle, it is important to understand that all processes hapenning are natural to your body.
 Nothing here will defy Biology.